ognjendrazic/FastNotes/README.md

 - View a list of existing notes
 - Open and read individual notes
 - Login/Signup with Supabase Authentication (Email and Password)
-- Notes are stored in database (postgress via supabase) based on user.id
+- Notes are stored in a database (PostgreSQL via Supabase)
+- Full CRUD operations (create, read, update and delete)
+- View company notes on a separate screen (read-only)

 ## Tech Stack

 - React Native
 - Expo
 - Node.js (**v24 LTS recommended**)
-- Other dependencies are retrived via **npm install**
+- Other dependencies are retrieved via **npm install**

 ## Prerequisites